hjmangalam/scut/README.txt

-Being unoptimized perl, it is considerably slower than 'cut' but it can do things that cut can't dream of, so if you have 100s of GB of input to slice & dice, it may be worthwhile to spend some time learning the finer points of cut and awk, but it you just need to chew thru 100s of MB to GBs of text, scut may be of interest.
+Being unoptimized perl, it is considerably slower than 'cut' but it can do things that cut can't dream of, so if you have 100s of GB of input to slice & dice, it may be worthwhile to spend some time learning the finer points of 'cut' and 'awk', but it you just need to chew thru 100s of MB to GBs of text, scut may be of interest.

 In addition to scut, there are 2 other small utilities here.